-More and more people are wearing contact lenses on a regular basis; in Germany it is around 3% of the adult population1: And more and more frequently, people are suffering from dry eyes.
-In part, there is a connection here, as contact lenses can cause and reinforce the symptoms of dry eyes.
+More and more people are wearing contact lenses on a regular basis.
+In Germany, it is around 3% of the adult population.
+And more and more frequently, people are suffering from dry eyes.
+In part, there is a connection here, as contact lenses can cause or reinforce the symptoms of dry eyes.

-In a healthy eye, the contact lens swims in the tear film above the cornea and the iris.
-But if there is not sufficient lacrimal fluid present, the tear film breaks up and the contact lenses irritate the surface of the eye.
-This effect is even stronger if the lenses are not exactly fitted to the eye or have sharp edges because of shoddy manufacturing.
+In a healthy eye, the contact lens swims in the tear film on the eye.
+However – if there is not sufficient lacrimal fluid present, the tear film breaks up and the contact lenses irritate the surface of the eye.
+This effect is even stronger if the contact lenses are not exactly fitted to the eye or have sharp edges due to their low quality.

-Moreover, unsuitable or low quality contact lenses can reinforce dry eyes – because they remove more liquid from the tear film like a sponge, the eye loses moisture.
-This is particularly so when the lenses are worn for too long a period.
-Surprisingly, soft lenses, which have a high water content, remove a large quantity of liquid from the tear film.
-This is because the lenses lose liquid over time.
-But because the lens material requires a high concentration of water, the lenses draw the liquid out of the tear film.
+Moreover, unsuitable or low quality contact lenses can reinforce dry eyes.
+Since soft contact lenses remove more liquid from the tear film like a sponge, the eye loses moisture.
+This is particularly so when the contact lenses are worn for too long a period.
+Surprisingly, soft contact lenses, which have a high water content, remove a large quantity of liquid from the tear film.
+This is because the contact lenses lose liquid over time.
+But since the lens material requires a high concentration of water, the contact lenses draw the liquid out of the tear film.

-What you should pay attention to when wearing contact lenses
+What should you watch for when wearing contact lenses?

 Attention should be paid to a few things when wearing contact lenses in order to avoid encouraging dryness of the eyes and also to prevent inflammation as well as other damage to the eye:

-- You should be advised by an eye doctor, especially when being fitted for contact lenses for the first time.
+- Take some specialist advice.
+You should be advised by an eye doctor or contact lens specialist, especially when being fitted for contact lenses for the first time.
 They can determine the exact strength and curvature for the contact lenses and recommend the suitable type of lens.
 Moreover, you should have your eye doctor regularly check your eyesight and the general health of your eyes.

-- Do not wear lenses for too long at a stretch.
+- Take a break.
 If you already suffer from dry eyes, it is recommended that you only wear contact lenses for a few hours and on special occasions, such as going out or for sport.
 Otherwise, it is preferable to switch to wearing glasses.
 You should preferably not wear contact lenses when watching television or working at a monitor as these put further strain on the eyes.
 Also, a day off from wearing contact lenses does your eyes the world of good.